About

 Over the years the students at Yarra Road Primary School have achieved many successes, both academically and on the sporting field, an area in which the school has a strong history.

 Whilst the school’s enrolments gradually increased through the 1970s and 1980s, Yarra Road continued to have a country school atmosphere well into the next decade.
-With the growth of the area throughout the 1990s and this decade the Department of Education realised that the school‘s facilities needed upgrading and a two stage building program was started.
-The first stage, which consisted of the new block of seven classrooms and student toilets, was completed in 2001 and the second stage that added the administration block, gymnasium, library and canteen was finished two years later.
+With the growth of the area throughout the 1990s, and this decade the Department of Education realised that the school‘s facilities needed upgrading, a two stage building program was started.
+The first stage, which consisted of the new block of seven classrooms and student toilets, was completed in 2001 and the second stage added the administration block, gymnasium, library and canteen, finishing two years later.

-Croydon’s Yarra Road Primary School proudly continues to provide quality education, sporting and social experiences for it’s students and community.
-We believe that our motto “Enjoying The Road To Success” encapsulates the history, culture, achievements and hopes for the future of all students, teachers and community members who have made Yarra Road Primary School the school it is today and will continue to begin in the future.
+Croydon’s Yarra Road Primary School proudly continues to provide quality education, sporting and social experiences for its students and community.
+We believe that our motto, “Enjoying The Road To Success”, encapsulates the history, culture, achievements and hopes for the future of all students, teachers and community members who have made Yarra Road Primary School the school it is today and will continue to be in the future.

 Yarra Road Primary School celebrating 90 years